 - Requires proper preliminary notices

-- Secures our right to payment
+- Secures my right to payment

-- Mediation
+Mediation

 - Budget-friendly first step